 click here ---> NEW Visa Application Picture Requirements:

-The Visa photo must be taken in the last 6 months, passport type photo.
+The Visa photo must be taken in the last 6 months, passport type photo (with Consulate specific guidelines).

 , do not cut the picture down even though requirement has smaller sizes noted.

 Without head covering, against a Pure WHITE background, showing full face looking forward, with both ears showing,

 NO smiling, NO glasses, NO accessories (hair or jewelry).
 If photographer says otherwise, tell them it is not for

 a passport, it is for a visa and these are the Chinese Embassy rules.

 If you are going to take your own picture, make sure the background is a Pure WHITE wall and looks like a WHITE wall